 In 2019, William represented an undocumented worker who was killed when electrocuted by a power line that was hidden by vegetation which Dominion Energy had failed to maintain and a jury returned a $21 million dollar verdict, the largest verdict in the history of Colleton County SC.

 In 2021, William represented a Claflin College student who suffered a traumatic brain injury as a result of car crash caused by a road construction defect.
 After a two-week trial the jury returned a $13.1 Million dollar verdict against the road contractor Archer Western and the Department of Transportation, also awarding punitive damages against Archer Western.
 In all three of these cases, William refused offers of millions of dollars to ensure his clients were fully compensated by a jury.

-William is a graduate of the University of South Carolina School of Law.
+William was born in Charleston, SC and with the exception of studying abroad to become fluent in Spanish, he has remained in SC his entire life.
+He is a graduate of the College of Charleston and the University of South Carolina School of Law.
 As a law student, he received the Public Interest Law Society Grant to work in Washington, D.C., served as vice-president of the Pro Bono Board, and was a student member of the John Belton O'Neal Inn of Court.
 Following law school, he served as law clerk to the Honorable James R. Barber, III, of the Fifth Judicial Circuit of the State of South Carolina, before starting private practice with Motley Rice, one of the largest plaintiff's firms in the country.